MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Example: If Misty is both exploring and recording, then bits 2 and 4 would be set => 0000 1010 => Status = 10.

-* Slam Status (integer) - Value 2 is an integer value representing the status of Mistys' sensors, using the SlamSensorStatus enumerable.
+* Slam Status (integer) - Value 2 is an integer value representing the status of Misty's sensors, using the SlamSensorStatus enumerable.

 ```c#
 public enum SlamSensorStatus